AionSystem/AI-CONSTITUTION/README.md

 The Genesis Seal is the founding cryptographic artifact of the AionSystem sovereign trace lineage — the Sovereign Trace Protocol FROZEN-2.0 sealing itself.
 It is embedded in Appendix F of the Constitution and is inside the canonical hash boundary.

-> **Note on prev\_hash:** The canonical hash of v2.1 was not computed under the §15.5 normalization protocol when v2.1 was published.
-The placeholder will be replaced at v2.2.1.
-The chain from v2.2 forward is cryptographically sound.
-The Genesis Seal anchors the lineage from March 2026.

 ---

 ## Licensing & Commercial Use